Yi Eun-jung

-Yi Eun-jung (born 11 January 1988) is a Korean professional golfer who plays on the LPGA Tour.
+Yi Eun-jung (born 11 January 1988) is a South Korean professional golfer.
+She played on the LPGA Tour.

+Career

 Yi was born in Uijeongbu, South Korea.
 She turned professional in 2006 and joined the Duramed Futures Tour.
 She qualified for the LPGA Tour via the Qualifying Tournament at the end of 2007.
 Her first LPGA Tour victory came at the 2009 Jamie Farr Owens Corning Classic.